Postpartum Anxiety: What It Feels Like and How to Cope - Baby Chick

 Identifying Postpartum Anxiety

-First, it’s important to note that many of these symptoms are very normal postpartum.
-You are adjusting to your hormone levels after delivery, and you might also be sleep-deprived.
+First, it’s important to note that many of these symptoms are normal postpartum.
+You are adjusting to your hormone levels after giving birth, and you might also be sleep-deprived.
 This is on top of the potential stress of new motherhood and adjustment to a new little person in your life.
-It’s only when these symptoms become excessive or disproportionate to the situation or stop you from being able to engage in your usual activities, relationships, and roles it might be time to consult a trusted health professional (3).
+When these symptoms become excessive or disproportionate to the situation or stop you from engaging in your usual activities, relationships, and roles, it might be time to consult a trusted health professional.3

 Constant Worrying